MyOwnRobs/myownrobs/publications/latinr2025/latinr2025_tutorial.md

 _Please indicate how the time will be organized.
 Explain the moments or activities that involve practical work or interaction, as well as breaks, if any._

-This is a hands-on tutorial with a focus on practical application.
+This is a hands-on tutorial with a focus on practical applications.
 The time will be organized as follows:

 Part 1: Introduction to AI-Assisted Coding in R (15 minutes)